martinbee/config/README.md

 Install homebrew
-make sure vim with lua is installed
-Add spf13
-Add tmux using brew
-brew install reattach-to-user-namespace (for copy pasting between vim and tmux and system) brew install the_silver_searcher (for ag)
-Copy the .tmux.conf file, the .vimrc.local, .bash_profile files to your /
+Check if vim with lua is installed (if not install via homebrew) Follow spf13 vim installation instructions brew install tmux brew install reattach-to-user-namespace (for copy pasting between vim and tmux and system) brew install the_silver_searcher (for ag) brew instal rbenv (if you want ruby version management) Copy the .tmux.conf file, the .vimrc.local, .bash_profile files to your / Zsh??